Chapter 1# General Best Practices for eCommerce UX Audit

 On what grounds do they make their calls?

 Well, some specific criteria help them to evaluate your site’s credibility.
-The basic eCommerce UX audit checks for those key areas on your website and help you improve the user experience at first glance!
+The basic eCommerce UX audit checks for those key areas on your website and helps you improve the user experience at first glance!

 Keep up with the latest trend